 So why talk about debt?
 Because it is an important conversation to have.
 When coming to teach English in a foreign country you realize the divide on living.
 Where some people are used to paying for everything (bills, loans, debt, etc.) and others have just graduated and don’t have to face debt for another 6-9 months, or not at all until they earn enough money,or they may have parental support back home during their stay abroad.

 I’m not old, but I’m on the older half of English teachers during my intake.
 I have been paying my student loan debt for the last 6 years consistently.
 I have never made a grandiose payment on it.
 Why?
 I never landed a good job out of college.
 The first thing I did was move in with my boyfriend after I graduated.
 After looking for a job for 3 months, I took the first one that came my way because my savings was depleted.
 That job started me out at $6.55 an hour, until they moved me up to $7.25 two months later when they promoted me to a data entry operator.
 I paid every bill I could on my own (rent, groceries, credit card, student debt, repairs) you name it, I paid it on that small salary.
 I worked 40 hours a week, every time over time was offered I took it.
 I worked from 7:00 am until 10:30 pm and only took a half an hour break, because every penny counted for me.
 I couldn’t make large payments, I had to pay the minimum to get by.
-I looked for other jobs along the way and I tried to change careers, but ultimately I left my job when the stress of working harder than everyone else and receiving blame for something I didn’t do made me walk off.
+I looked for other jobs along the way and I tried to change careers, but ultimately I left my job when the stress of working harder than everyone else and receiving blame for something I didn’t do made me walk out.
 I did a part-time job through Christmas and moved home early next spring when my savings was gone.
 I found a job almost 2 months later as a bank teller making $9.75 an hour.
 I stayed at that job for almost 4 years and in that time the highest my pay ever got to was $11.33.
 I worked 6 days a week (only two saturdays a month were mandatory) and I worked one sunday a month, because saturday and sunday were overtime and double time.
 I needed money, so I always worked and I had no life.
 I wasn’t making a lot of headway with my bills either.

 Later on top of paying my own student loan debt, credit card bills, car insurance, gas, repairs, groceries, cell phone bill, and the house water and electric bill, my savings started to become less each month.
 And I realized it was time to leave my job and do what I always wanted, to teach English abroad.
 For me, I work only 5 days a week and I now make more money.
 The situation has reversed itself.